harkishanpansuriya/Flutter_Interview_Questions/questions.md

 - **Purpose:** Ensures that child widgets are positioned within safe areas of device screens, avoiding overlap with system UI elements like status bar and notch.

-### 59. Method Channel vs Event Channel in Flutter

-- **Method Channel:** Used for asynchronous method calls between Flutter and platform-specific code (e.g., Android/iOS).
-    - the native side and can return back a value and vise versa.You can e.g. call a method that retrieves the device name this way.
-- **Event Channel:** Used for establishing a data stream from platform-specific code to Flutter, providing continuous updates or events.
-    - on the *Dart* side of things and being able to feed that stream from the native side.
-      This is useful if you want to send data every time a particular *event* occurs, e.g. when the wifi connection of a device changes.

 ### 63. Android and iOS folders in Flutter Project

 - **Android Folder:** Contains the entire Android project necessary for building a Flutter